 Roofing Felt Adhesive

-There are two main kinds of DIY roofing felt adhesive available, paint on and trowel on.
-Both are applied cold and do essentially the same job, but paint on adhesive is much easier to work with.
-For joining the sheets of felt on a shed roof, the paint on adhesive is perfectly acceptable (and generally much cheaper than the trowel on type).
+There are two main kinds of DIY roof felt adhesive available: paint on and trowel on.
+Both are applied cold and do the same job, but paint on adhesive is much easier to work with.